 All students are allowed to have one licensed vehicle on campus.
 Students are required to register their motorized vehicle with the College and display a parking permit.
+Parking permits must be located on the front windshield, driver's side, at the bottom.
 Vehicles that do not correctly display their parking permit will be ticketed and/or towed.